prerna1990/java-challenge/alj-java-challenge-master/readme.md

 ### Enhancement done by me
 - Added code in Java 8 wherever possible.
 - Added Exception advice and application ready state check.
+  - I have added some error code by default to pass for exception.
 - Separated the Employee request and Domain , so that in Future UI and backend changes should not affect with each other.
 - Removed all unnecessary setters even though Autowired was present.
 - Removed all extra variables and declarations
 - Added logger statements as much possible.
+- Added pagination and sorting while retrieving the employee List.
+  - By default page size is 10 but could be configurable.
 - Added Redis cache and Basic Authentication to use the API .
 - Used all possible Spring Boot annotations to enhance the readability of the code.
 - For /PUT call, as it's an EMPLOYEE update , so It could be done in two ways.